maettuu/20HS-Software-Construction/Assignment_3/Answers.md

 For the uniqueness of each game we added the singleton pattern.
 Like that, there is only one instance of the class `Game` at a time.
 A new game can be started once the old one was ended.

+#### How
+To make a Singleton out of the class `Game`, we introduced a private static instance `uniqueGameInstance` which is declared in the `getInstance()` method, whenever no other instance already exists otherwise the method returns the current instance.

 ### Iterator pattern
 src.main.java.battleships.Board.genereateCoordinateIterator